anvilsecure/lookinsidethebox/README.md

 ## May, 2019
 Initial release.

-## October 18th, 2019
+## October, 2019
 The code was updated to regenerate the opcode database using Python 3.7.
 It now also checks for the version of uncompyle6 being installed (>= 3.5.x) such that it gives an error when uncompyle6 is installed but is very outdated.
-That seems to do the trick.
+Several bugs were fixed in the generation of the opcode mapping.
+Thanks to [@slinkinone](https://github.com/slinkinone) for sending me e-mails and helping me out with debugging some of the issues.

 # Requirements